About Outerlibrary Loan (OLL)

 - Complete (orchestral) musical scores

-Most libraries do not lend audiovisual format materials.
+Many libraries do not lend audiovisual materials, like CDs and DVDs.
 For more information, please refer to “What kinds of materials cannot be borrowed?” below.

 - Items published or released within the last 6 months